SeanBunch/MonoRepo_WeLoveMovies/README.md

 # WeLoveMovies
 backend / frontend, Render deployed, React, Node, Express, RESTful API, PostgreSQL, Knex

-## Please note: The site will have slow load times!
+## Please note: The site will have slow load times.

 The site is deployed for free on Render with database support hosted on ElephantSQL, so load times can be slow.